Registration and Pricing

 PRICING

-$245 CAD / $189 USD — EARLY BIRD registration pricing!
-This is the complete base price for registration to the 2020 TWW and access to all workshops, all day.
+$273 CAD / $199 USD — EARLY BIRD registration pricing!
+This is the complete base price for registration to the 2026 in-person TWW and access to all workshops, all day, April 11, 2026.
+To register, click the button above, or email Chuck at WritingDayWorkshops@gmail.com and tell him you’re interested in the Toronto event.

 Screen Shot 2018-11-05 at 12.59.36 PM“I signed an author from the Toronto Writing Workshop.
 I